YashAndhare/hr_attrition-prediction-logistic_regression/README.md

 ✅ Conclusion
 The logistic regression model provides a strong baseline for predicting employee attrition, achieving a training accuracy of 83.96%.
 The analysis highlights key factors such as job level, business travel, promotion history, and monthly income that significantly influence employee retention.
 These insights can help HR professionals make data-driven decisions to improve workplace policies, design better retention strategies, and reduce turnover.

-📈 Future Improvements

-- Include additional behavioral or performance-based features if available
-- Test alternative models such as Random Forest, SVM, or Gradient Boosting
-- Build a dashboard for interactive HR reporting
-- Deploy the model as a web app for real-time attrition prediction

 📦 Tools & Technologies Used
 - Python, Pandas, NumPy
 - Matplotlib, Seaborn